Climate and water: will it be too dry or too wet?

 Contribute to SDG 6

-Access to clean water and sanitation is sixth on the list of the United Nations Sustainable Development Goals.
+Access to clean water and sanitation is the sixth item on the list of the Sustainable Development Goals established by the United Nations in 2015.

 We believe that in the future we will find ways to continue to meet our water needs.
-But we want everyone around the globe to enjoy clean and safe (drinking) water.
-That is why we are committed to those for whom water scarcity is already a problem today.
-Therefore we operate in areas where the government is not planning or able to install a safe water supply.
-Today we are starting the future of tomorrow: a future with clean drinking water for everyone.
+But we want that for everyone.
+That is why we are committed to helping those for whom water scarcity is already a problem today.
+We do this in areas where the government does not plan or is unable to install a safe water supply.

 Today we start the future of tomorrow: a future with clean drinking water for everyone.
 And you can also contribute: as a person, with your company, your restaurant or your hotel, for example.